andrewginns/Easy-Finetune-LLM-with-Autotrain-Adv/README.md

 # Introduction
 Simple repo to finetune an LLM on your own hardware.
-Base models are pulled from Hugging Face (HF), LORA is created on new data, resulting model is merged from base+LORA.
+Base models are pulled from Hugging Face (HF).
+The output LORA is created on the fine-tuning data, and tge resulting model is merged from base+LORA to be output as Pytorch checkpoints.

-The repo allows you to take [OpenAI formatted datasets designed for fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) and use them to finetune of the the model base `Mistral-7B-Instruct-v0.2` pulled from HF.
+The repo allows you to take [OpenAI formatted datasets designed for fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) and use them with Hugging Face `autotrain` package to finetune the `Mistral-7B-Instruct-v0.2` model pulled automatically from HF.

-The [Quickstart](#quickstart) example The Slack messages to the OpenAI format Takes in a folders of downloaded Slack messages and re-formats them to create a `train.csv` so that the LLM learns to respond like a specific target user.
+The [Quickstart](#quickstart) example shows an end-to-end example using Slack conversations as the source for fine-tuning.

 Training data is formatted with the [Mistral instruction format](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2#instruction-format):
 *  `<s>[INST] Message to target user [/INST] Target user response </s>`